27th Jäger Battalion (Finland): Lielupe (Misse) period 1916/1917

-Liepaja training period 1917/1918
+Liepāja training period 1917/1918

 Later, as Jaegers, two ex-Pathfinders resigned and two died from disease, Runar Appelberg and Urho Kalsko.

 1918

 Already in the service of the Guards, Majors Friedel Jacobson, Olof Lagus and Armas Ståhlberg were killed in action in the Finnish Civil War in 1918, as were Rittmeister (Cavalry captain) Paul Ljungberg and Captain Bertel Paulig.
 Six other ex-Pathfinders also died in the Civil War.
 Two of them were master sergeants (Fäbel), and the third was a sergeant.
 The last three did not have any military rank, for unknown reasons.